-A Brandon wrongful death lawyer from the Law Offices of Anidjar & Levine can help you get justice for your loved one and your family.
-If your immediate family member died as a result of someone else’s negligence, you may be eligible to receive compensation based on the economic and non-economic damages you suffered.
+If your immediate family member died due to someone else’s negligence, you might be eligible to receive compensation based on the economic and non-economic damages you suffered.
 A lawyer can help you fight for your rights to compensation.

-We offer free consultations for those who lost loved ones in Hillsborough County.
-If you believe another party caused your family member’s death, we are here to help you determine if you or someone else can take legal action and pursue a financial recovery.
+We offer free consultations for those who lost loved ones in Brandon, FL.
+If you believe another party caused your family member’s death, consult legal representation from our team to help you determine if you can take legal action.

 Each case is different, but Florida Statutes § 768.21 generally permits wrongful death damages that include:

-The Law Offices of Anidjar & Levine Fight for Justice for Our Clients
+Our Wrongful Death Law Firm Fights for Justice for Our Clients

-At the Law Offices of Anidjar & Levine, we do not believe that surviving family members should have to pay the price for the negligent actions of those who caused their loved one’s death.
+At our law firm, we believe surviving family members shouldn’t have to pay for the negligent actions of those who caused their loved one’s death.
 They should not have to deal with the financial stress of final expenses, outstanding bills, and missed income while also facing the emotional stress of losing their family member.

-When you work with our team, you worry about spending time with your family and grieving.
+When you work with our team, you have time to spend with your family and grieve.
 We take care of everything else, including negotiating with the responsible party’s insurance company.
-You can count on getting the responsive legal care and representation you need and deserve.
-You will receive frequent case updates and answers to all your questions quickly.
-Your attorney will also give you their phone number.
+You can count on getting the responsive legal counsel and care you need and deserve.

 We handle all cases based on contingency fees.
-Your family will not need to pay anything up front or out of your pocket.
-We do not charge for anything until the case is over, and we only receive attorney’s fees if we win your case.
+Your family will not need to pay anything upfront or out of pocket.
+We do not charge for anything until the case is over, and we only receive attorney’s fees if we win a settlement for your case.

 Understanding Wrongful Death Cases in Brandon, FL

-At the Law Offices of Anidjar & Levine, our Brandon personal injury lawyers can build a wrongful death case based on almost any type of accident or injury caused by someone else’s carelessness.
+Our Brandon personal injury attorneys can build a wrongful death case based on almost any accident or injury caused by someone else’s carelessness.
 Our practice areas include:

 - Car accidents